fgarcia/pademo/README.md

 # Pademo

-Padrino is an agnostic Ruby web framework that gives you absolute freedom about how you build your apps.
+Padrino is an agnostic Ruby web framework that gives you absolute freedom to build your apps.
 However such power can make a tad overwhelming putting all the pieces together for big projects.

 After trying different configurations, I realized that the best way to understand an opinion free framework is a big opinionated demo.
 One that could make choices selecting popular tools and show how they can be combined.
+This way you will see some best practices that Padrino cannot implement for you because it would mean forcing a way of doing things for everyone.

-Once you go wild, your most ambitious ideas will need:
+Once you go wild, your most ambitious projects will need:

   - [Multiple independent subprojects](https://github.com/zenbits/pademo/tree/master/vendors) (aka Rails Engines)
   - An [asset pipeline](https://github.com/zenbits/pademo/wiki/Asset-Pipeline)
   - [User authentication](https://github.com/zenbits/pademo/wiki/Authentication)
   - [Testing](https://github.com/zenbits/pademo/wiki/Testing)
-  - An some things like ORM, database, messaging, background workers... all of them important, but not yet covered in this demo.
+  - ORM, database, messaging, background workers... all of them important, but not yet covered in this demo.

 ## Target Audience

-**The ambitious**
+#### The curious

 You already know Sinatra and enjoyed writing some small apps with Padrino.
-You enjoyed so much that now you want to build something bigger.
-Which components do you need?
+It was so fun that now you want to build something bigger.
+What components do you need?
 Which layout can help?
-You might wonder how stupid not using Rails is in such case, and how much work it will be getting together the basis.

-**The student**
+What are the most popular gems?
+I need to do X task with gem Y, is there a live example?

+#### The student

-After so much magic, so much convention over configuration and micro languages as DSLs, you realized that you are part of that large group of Rails users who never learned how to use Ruby.
-You want to look inside the pieces that make a web framework and learn the core concepts.
+After so much magic, so much convention over configuration and DSLs, you realized that you are part of that large group of people who are very proficient with Rails but have no idea of Ruby programming.
+So much scaffolding never gave you the chance to learn properly the core concepts of web programming and now you want to master the noble art of coding by thinking.

-**The architect**
+#### The architect

-You love working with Rails, but also understand that some popular patterns, cultural choices and productivity obsession can enter in conflict with solid architecture, specially when things really grow VERY large.
-It feels like setting things up might have some benefits over dismantling Rails.
+You love working with Rails, but also understand that some popular patterns, cultural choices and productivity obsession can enter in conflict with solid architecture.
+It feels like setting things up might have some benefits over dismantling Rails, you need a clean slate to think clearly about your architecture.

-**The veteran**
+#### The veteran

 Long are the hours working on an existing project and short the ones building the configuration for a new one.
 You are lost trying to separate the few